-All A Buyer’s Choice Home Inspectors are internationally qualified as home inspectors and members of Internachi – the International Association of Certified Home Inspectors professional body.
+All A Buyer’s Choice Home Inspectors are internationally qualified as house inspectors and members of InterNACHI – the International Association of Certified Home Inspectors professional body.

 They are all members of the A Buyer’s Choice Home Inspectors franchise network which operates in 19 different countries and has over 200 inspectors world-wide.
 In New Zealand alone, A Buyer’s Choice Home Inspectors have conducted thousands of inspections.
 See our ratings on No Cowboy’s the independent building trades website.

 Buying a new home may be the largest single investment you’ll ever consider.
 At A Buyer’s Choice Home Inspections we understand this process very well having been involved in thousands of transactions.
 The buying process although very exciting, can sometimes seem somewhat overwhelming as well.